 Automated Storage and Retrieval System

+In high-density automated shelving systems, barcoded items are sorted by size and stored in bins.
+The technology underlying high-density automated shelving (known as automated storage and retrieval systems, or ASRS) has been used in other industries for many years.
+Ford and GM store new cars in such systems.
 Only in recent years has this type of high-density automated storage technology been adapted from large-scale industries for use in the modern research library.

 The Joe and Rika Mansueto Library's ASRS shelves materials underground by size rather than library classification, in racks 50 feet high, with a capacity to hold materials in one-seventh of the space of conventional shelves.